 Let’s break that down (for more information, go to our video on POWERFUL PRESENTATIONS THAT SELL

-- ACTION: Firstly we’re getting clear, at the beginning of the planning process on what it is we’re asking them to think or do as a result of this time together.
+- ACTION: Firstly we get clear, at the beginning of the planning process on what it is we’re asking them to think or do as a result of this time together.
 This is an audience-centred purpose not presenter-centred.
 It’s not ‘what do I want to tell them’.
 It’s ‘what am I asking them to do’.
 Most of the time we’re asking them to do something quite tangible – approve, cooperate, collaborate, support, decide, engage, apply, try out, give feedback or input, research, study or communicate to our respective teams.

 It’s not always a ‘do’.
 Sometimes it’s a ‘think’ or ‘feel’.
 I’d like them to feel positive about it, reassured, confident that things are on track, question their preconceived ideas or doubts, or indeed challenge the established thinking.

-- B stands for the Benefit of taking this action or sometimes we focus on the consequence of not taking it.
+- B stands for the BENEFIT of taking this action or sometimes we focus on the consequence of not taking it.
 Examples of benefits may include: making money, saving money, saving time, looking good, feeling good or feeling secure.
 Consequences could be anything from the fines and sentences associated with compliance issues, to security breeches that could result from sloppy IT habits, to missed opportunities in the market or long-term sustainability or competitiveness of a product line.
 It’s the ‘what if we do nothing’ argument.

-- Finally, in the name of clarity, succinctness and focus, we mesh the answers to both of the above into a single sentence conclusion that will be used to wrap up your presentation or meeting.
+- Finally, in the name of clarity, succinctness and focus, we mesh the answers to both of the above into a single sentence CONCLUSION that will be used to wrap up your presentation or report.
 You don’t want it to be as broad as “Just do it (action) because it’s good (benefit)”, nor as specific as “So we’ll need to communicate this 15 point plan to our teams, ensure everybody’s on board and on the same page, get full commitment and buy-in, follow through with checkpoints at each milestone and measure results as we go (action) in order to ensure we achieve our targets of X, Y & Z for the year ahead (benefit)”.
 The overriding action and overriding benefit or two will do the trick.
 The detail will be in the guts of the meeting or presentation itself.

 The beauty of writing this one-sentence message at the outset of your preparation process, is that it focuses your thinking, reduces your preparation time and gives you a clear final goal, that’s emotionally meaningful to your audience and allows flexibility and spontaneity, in how you then approach the journey to prove the point.

-My call to action to you therefore is to give this a go with your next 1-on-1, team meeting or larger group presentation.
+My call to action to you therefore is to give this a go with your next proposal, team meeting or larger group presentation.
 Get in touch if you’re having trouble nailing it.
 I’ll help you wordsmith it and get it down pat, no charge!
 I guarantee it gives you not just greater planning efficiency but greater clarity of thought and a more timely, outcome-driven meeting.